|

 Tudor house in Southampton

-In contrast to Brighton’s bright and colourful atmosphere, Southampton is more of a step into the past with ancient buildings, surrounding city walls, and crumbling abbey ruins nearby.
+Located to the west along England’s South Coast, Southampton is a a step into the past with ancient buildings, surrounding city walls, and crumbling abbey ruins nearby.

-However, once you make it to Southampton, there are plenty of fantastic things to do.
+In Southampton, there are plenty of fantastic things to do.
 If you love history, the Tudor House and Garden and Merchant’s House are great places to start.
 These traditional buildings are a direct link to Southampton’s past.

 If you’d prefer to dive more into maritime history, the SeaCity Museum is a great choice and features stories of the Titanic, which departed from Southampton before it sank.”